nwon24/nlp/nlp.md

 Plotting the testing accuracy versus the epoch allowed me to see how the model performed over time and the optimal number of epochs.

-## Hyperperameter tuning strategies
+## Hyperparameter tuning strategies

-In this project I have tuned hyperperameters manually.
+In this project I have tuned hyperparameters manually.
 However, there are a number of ways that this can be done more efficiently and automatically.

-A naive method is called grid search, in which all possible value of a hyperperamater is established and then models constructed for all those possible values before the best model is selected.
+A naive method is called grid search, in which all possible value of a hyperparameter is established and then models constructed for all those possible values before the best model is selected.
 This is, of course, inefficient.

-A slightly better method is random search, where instead of going through all possible values of the hyperperameter, specific values are selected at random for each iteration.
+A slightly better method is random search, where instead of going through all possible values of the hyperparameter, specific values are selected at random for each iteration.
 This is less resource-intensive than grid search.

 A more advanced method is called Bayesian optimisation, in which the problem is treated like a mathematical optimisation problem.
-Here a probabilistic model is built that predicts the performance of the original model given a particular value of the hyperperameter.
+Here a probabilistic model is built that predicts the performance of the original model given a particular value of the hyperparameter.
 The probabilistic model is then improved after each iteration before selecting a likely value that will improve model performance for the next iteration.

-There are also tools that automate hyperperamater tuning, such as Ray Tune, Keras Tuner, and Google's Vertex AI.
+There are also tools that automate hyperparameter tuning, such as Ray Tune, Keras Tuner, and Google's Vertex AI.

 ## Performance metrics